Medically Reviewed by Greg Grillo, D.D.S.

-Gum disease, also known as periodontal disease, is an inflammatory condition affecting the soft tissue that surrounds a tooth.
-A leading cause of tooth loss, gum disease results from an uncontrolled bacterial infection called gingivitis that affects these soft tissues.
+Gum disease, also known as periodontitis, is an inflammatory condition affecting the supporting tissue around the teeth.
+The leading cause of tooth loss, gum disease results from an uncontrolled bacterial infection that damages the gums and underlying bone.

-If you suffer from periodontal disease, your candidacy for cosmetic dentistry will likely be affected.
-Gum disease will need to be treated and reversed before treatments like Invisalign braces and Lumineers can be performed.
+If you suffer from periodontal disease, cosmetic treatments are usually deferred until the condition is controlled.
+Gum disease needs initial treatment before services like Invisalign braces and Lumineers can be performed.
 Even non-cosmetic treatments like dental implants and dentures will require treatment of gum disease before they can be considered.

 Signs and Symptoms of Gum Disease

 Common signs of periodontitis include bleeding gums (regardless of whether you’re brushing your teeth), sensitive, red or swollen gums, bad breath, and loose teeth, or teeth that have shifted from their normal position.
 Gum disease may or may not cause your gums to recede.
 If they do, tooth roots can become exposed and create tooth sensitivity.